SwatInc/SwatInc.Lis.Lis01A2/README.md

+# Tested With the following analysers
+- CelltacG-MEK-9100
+- EvidenceInvestigator-RandoxLaboratories
+- RX_Daytona+

 # SwatInc.Lis.Lis01A2
 This library is an OO implementation of the CLSI LIS01-A2 standard.
 Specification for Low-Level Protocol to Transfer Messages Between Clinical Laboratory Instruments and
 Computer Systems.